This page provides information on the New V-Ray Frame Buffer and its features.

 |G||View Green channel|

 |+ / =||Zoom in|

-Region rendering can be used in both Interactive and Production modes to isolate only part of the frame for rendering.
-Usually, when a render region is used, you would like to save the whole frame instead of the region only.
+Use Render Region in both Interactive and Production rendering modes to isolate only part of the frame for rendering.

 When saving single-channel .exr files, the render region is ignored and a full frame is always saved.
 This applies when saving the .exr through VFB.